its-azharmalik/frontend-ts/README.md

 - Tailwind CSS
 - Shadcn (assuming it's a library/framework)
 - Redux Toolkit
+- Docker

 ## Getting Started

 To get a local copy up and running, follow these simple steps:

+## Getting Started

+Follow these steps to set up and run the project:

-1. Clone the repository
+- Clone the repository.
+- If not using Docker:
-2. Install dependencies using `npm install`
+   - Install dependencies using `npm install`.
-3. Run the development server using `npm run dev`
+   - Run the development server using `npm run dev`.
+- If using Docker:
+   - Run the development server using `docker-compose up`.
+- Checkout any repo according to your required configuration.
+   - e.g. `git checkout setup-without-docker`

 ## Usage